fxm90/dev-notes/README.md

 }
 ```

-I've used this technique e.g. to add a linear gradient behind an image.
+This is e.g. useful to add a linear gradient behind an image.
 Furthermore we could change the gradient-color based on the time of the day, without having to add multiple images to our app.
 ![Example][overwrite-layer-class]

 You can see the full code for the example in my gist for the [Vertical Gradient Image View](https://gist.github.com/fxm90/9604b0a067af46f68b80c6968736558d).